Rajpratik71/linux-manPages/chvt.md

        chvt N

 DESCRIPTION
        The  command  chvt N makes /dev/ttyN the foreground terminal.
-(The cor‐ responding screen is created if it did not exist yet.
+(The corresponding screen is created if it did not exist yet.
 To get rid of unused VTs, use deallocvt(1).)
-The key combination (Ctrl-)LeftAlt-FN (with N in the range 1-12) usually has a similar effect.
+The key combination
+       (Ctrl-)LeftAlt-FN (with N in the range 1-12) usually has a similar effect.

                                                                                             26 January 1997                                                                                    CHVT(1)